Newman Haynes Clanton: Reburial

 In 1882, Ike and Phin Clanton exhumed their father's body.
 They moved it to the Boot Hill cemetery in Tombstone, where he was re-interred alongside his youngest son, Billy Clanton, who had been killed two months after his father's death, in the gunfight at the O.K.
 Corral.

 In the summer of 1887, Ike Clanton was indicted for cattle rustling and was killed resisting arrest in a gunfight with law enforcement officers.
 His unmarked grave, near present-day Eaglecreek in Greenlee County, Arizona, may have been located by a descendant in 1996.
 He unsuccessfully proposed to Tombstone town officials that the remains should be exhumed and reburied near Newman Haynes and Billy Clanton's graves at Boot Hill in Tombstone.

 Newman's second son, Phineas ("Fin") Clanton, survived the cattle wars.
 He was convicted of cattle rustling and served seventeen months in prison.
 After his release, he ran a goat ranch and married.
 He was later involved in a wagon accident.
 He died of pneumonia in 1905.
 He is buried in Globe, Arizona.

 In popular culture

 In the 1946 Henry Fonda movie, My Darling Clementine, the part of "Old Man Clanton" is played by Walter Brennan.
 Unhistorically, he is killed at the end of the OK Corral gunfight (that took place two months after Old Man Clanton's death).

 From 1958 to 1961, the actor Trevor Bardette played Clanton in twenty-one episodes of the ABC/Desilu fictionalized western television series, The Life and Legend of Wyatt Earp, with Hugh O'Brian as Wyatt Earp.
 Carol Thurston played his daughter Emma, though the real Clanton's daughters were named Mary Elise and Ester Ann.

-In Call of Juarez: Gunslinger, Old Man Clanton is seen welding a Gatling gun and is killed by the bounty hunter Slias Greaves.
+In Call of Juarez: Gunslinger, Old Man Clanton is seen wielding a Gatling gun and is killed by the bounty hunter Silas Greaves.